Jyotirmoyp/cv/index.md

 ### Peer reviewed journals

 [8] *J.Paul*, A. Spang, A. Piccolo.
-Hydration weakening and destruction of the North China Craton, (under review)
+Hydration weakening and destruction of the North China Craton, 2025.
+Tectonophysics (in press)

 [7] *J. Paul*, G. Golabek, A. Rozel, P. Tackley, T. Katsura, H. Fei, 2024.
 Insignificant effect of bridgmanite-ferropericlase grain size evolution on Earth’s lower mantle viscosity, Progress in